agnesnatasya/assise/docs/emulation.md

     memmap=8G!4G

-This will reserve 8 GB of memory starting at the 4 GB offset (which is usable in this example).
+This will reserve 8 GB of memory starting at the 4 GB offset (which is usable in this example) for NVM, and will be usable by Assise.
+The size of NVM allocated here will affect the performance of Assise, choose an appropriate value, a minimum size of 16MB is required for performance.

 On an Ubuntu 18.04 BIOS machine, you can pass these parameters by modifying the grub configuration file.

     vi /etc/default/grub
     GRUB_CMDLINE_LINUX="memmap=8G!4G"